cortexproject/cortex/docs/configuration/config-file-reference.md

 # assigned to this priority if it matches any query_attribute in this list.
 Each
 # query_attribute has several properties (e.g., regex, time_window, user_agent),
 # and all specified properties must match for a query_attribute to be considered
 # a match.
-Only the specified keys are checked, and an AND operator is applied
+Only the specified properties are checked, and an AND operator is
-# to them.
+# applied to them.
 [query_attributes: <list of QueryAttribute> | default = []]
 ```